August 8th, 2018

 Then I wound down from the ridge and through beautiful meadows below the mountain.
 It was a lovely morning walk.

 I rounded the other side of the mountain and passed a creek where there was a dead horse stuck against a rock.
 I figured it must have fallen from the trail or while crossing the stream and how traumatic that must have been for the animal and owner.
 The PCT is open to stock animals throughout but there are many places I would be afraid for the welfare of the animal.
-There are very steep places everywhere.
+There are very steep sections everywhere.

 I will be passing my two friends Abigail and Cody in a few days, too.
 They live down in Homestead and hiked the FL trail.
 Now they are hiking the PCT north and just entered Oregon.